caverac/hp-dfr/README.md

 The original DFR paper provides the theoretical foundation for using dual norm losses in physics-informed neural networks.
 Our work extends this framework with adaptive strategies to improve scalability and accuracy.

+### References

+- **Reference Implementation**: [PINNS-and-DFR-examples](https://github.com/Mathmode/PINNS-and-DFR-examples) - Benchmarking platform by the MATHMODE group comparing PINNs and DFR implementations in TensorFlow, JAX, and PyTorch.

 ## Repository Structure

 This monorepo contains four packages: